pedroalvesbatista/singularity-admindocs/admin_quickstart.rst

         source ~/.bashrc

-Download Singularity from a GitHub release
+Download Apptainer from a GitHub release
 ------------------------------------------

-You can download Singularity from one of the releases.
+You can download Apptainer from one of the releases.
 To see a full list, visit `the GitHub release page <https://github.com/apptainer/releases>`_.
 After deciding on a release to install, you can run the following commands to proceed with the installation.